A metric for evaluating 3D reconstruction and mapping performance with no ground truthing

 The augmented ICL-NUIM~(AIN) dataset~\cite{Choi2015} is a synthetic dataset with ground-truth surface models and camera trajectories.
 Experiments are performed to quantitatively compare performance of the proposed metric DMP with ground truth-based metrics: trajectory RMSE and surface mean distance (SMD).

 Results are reported in Fig.~\ref{fig:nuim_eval_metric}.
-Evaluation trajectories T1-T5 are from SLAM methods and ranked with the SMD metric. \textbf{Key observations:} Our metric DMP positively correlates to SMD and Traj.
+Reconstruction estimates data $M_1$-$M_5$ for evaluation are from SLAM methods and ranked with the SMD metric. \textbf{Key observations:} Our metric DMP positively correlates to SMD and Traj.
 RMSE, which means our metric can provide almost the same ranking results as ground truth-based metrics.
 To further visualize our metric, we include screen-shots of different 3D models and corresponding DMP values in Fig.~\ref{fig:nuim_metric_vis}.